 Springtime not only brings rain showers and blooming flowers, but also starts renewal season for employee benefit programs.
 It’s during this critical time that you’re in the favorable position to review how your plans have operated, to seek out different options from vendors and carriers, and to choose the best plans for you, your employees, and/or clients in the coming year.
 Requests for proposals (RFP) are a necessary part of renewal season and can serve as an opportunity to ensure that you’re getting the best use of your plans’ data.

-In my last blog, HR and CFOs -Monitoring Plan Performance Is Not Limited to Retirement Plans, I discussed the importance of being able to access and use your benefit plans’ data.
+I discussed the importance of being able to access and use your benefit plans’ data.
 The essential take away is that you cannot monitor the operation of your employee benefit plans, as required by ERISA, unless you have access to and use of your data.
 Vendors’ concerns about privacy and costs of sharing your data; however, often create obstacles that can hinder getting to your data—by limiting access, imposing restrictions on use and/or charging high fees to send and receive data.
 Renewal season gives you an opportunity to mitigate and remove some of these obstacles.

 While it would be easy to just stay with your current vendors and providers (and by implication any existing limits on data), you should use renewal season to revisit and update your RFPs and ensure that your rights to access and use data generated by your plans are clearly stated.